 Include any skills that you have acquired through work placements, training or qualifications.
 Remember, searching for jobs while studying a graphic design course can also result in experience and on the job training like no other.

-You’ll be surprised how much online ‘word of mouth’ can help you find your next opportunity, and this is the case for sites such as Facebook too.
+You’ll be surprised how much online ‘word of mouth’ can help you find your next opportunity, and this is the case for sites such as Facebook, too.?

-2. Embrace general job-seeking sites
+2. Sign-up to general job-seeking sites

-It’ll also enable you to set up specific job alerts so that any graphic design jobs will be sent straight to your inbox.
+It will also enable you to set up specific job alerts so that any graphic design jobs will be sent straight to your inbox.

 As well as registering and regularly searching the more general job sites, it’s important to pinpoint those that are more targeted to both your skill set and the dream graphic design job you’re seeking.